-Final design is forecast to be completed on December 31, 2009.
-Final Design Schedule Update #35 (as of May 31, 2009) shows the final design to be 92.07% complete.
-Construction support services will continue through the completion of construction.
+Design Construction support services will continue through the completion of construction.
 Working Group meetings are ongoing to support the final design of the outstanding contract packages.
 Details of each contract package are presented below with final design completion dates as indicated in DHA's Final Design Schedule Update #35:

 - Contract 1 C 26002 (TBM Tunnels from 92nd St. to 63rd ST.) FD was completed in June 2006 (TBM Tunnels) - Contract 2A C 26005 (96th Street Station Structure and Heavy Civil) FD was completed in February 2008. - Contract 2B C 26010 (96th Street Station: utility restoration, construction of the above ground structure of the entrances and ancillary facilities, remaining invert slab, street, sidewalk and tree restoration finishes and installation of mechanical, electrical and plumbing equipment).
 The FD (95% submittal) was submitted to the CCM and NYCT for review.
-CCM and NYCT comments are to be received and incorporated by July 31, 2009. - Contract 3 C 26006 (63rd Street Station: upgrade involving open-cut excavation for the construction of entrance and ancillary facilities, removal and upgrade of the structural elements within the existing tunnel, and traction power connection to the Lexington Avenue Station on the Q Line).
-FD is scheduled to be completed on December 18, 2009 and is currently statused at 59.66% complete.

-- Contract 4A C 26014 (72nd Street Station: demolition of existing building and relocation of utilities that will prepare the site for construction).
+The review is on going.
+FD is scheduled to be completed on September 4, 2009. - Contract 3 C 26006 (63rd Street Station: upgrade involving open-cut excavation for the construction of entrance and ancillary facilities, removal and upgrade of the structural elements within the existing tunnel, and traction power connection to the Lexington Avenue Station on the Q Line).
+FD is scheduled to be completed on December 18, 2009 and is currently 61.00 % complete. - Contract 4A C 26014 (72nd Street Station: demolition of existing building and relocation of utilities that will prepare the site for construction).
 The FD (95% submittal) was submitted to the CCM and NYCT for review.
+Review comments were submitted to DHA for incorporation into the design.
+Final design is to be completed on August 4, 2009.

-CCM and NYCT comments are to be received and incorporated by July 27, 2009. - Contract 4B C 26007 (72nd Street Station: construction of the cavern and the G3/G4 tunnels to the existing 63rd St. /Lexington Avenue Station).
+- Contract 4B C 26007 (72nd Street Station: construction of the cavern and the G3/G4 tunnels to the existing 63rd St. /Lexington Avenue Station).
 FD (95% submittal) is scheduled to be completed on September 18, 2009.
-CCM and NYCT comments are to be received and incorporated by November 13, 2009. - Contract 4C C 26011 (72nd Street Station: construction of ancillary finishes, installation of station finishes and mechanical, electrical and plumbing equipment).
+CCM and NYCT comments are to be received and incorporated by November 19, 2009. - Contract 4C C 26011 (72nd Street Station: construction of ancillary finishes, installation of station finishes and mechanical, electrical and plumbing equipment).
 FD (95% submittal) is scheduled to be completed on December 18, 2009.
 CCM and NYCT comments are to be received and incorporated by February 1, 2010. - Contract 5A C 26013 (86th Street Station: utility relocation, open excavation and road decking that will prepare the site for construction).
 FD was completed in February 2009. - Contract 5B C 26008 (86th Street Station: construction of the station cavern, entrances and access shafts).
 FD (95% submittal) is scheduled to be completed on September 24, 2009.
-CCM and NYCT comments are to be received and incorporated by November 19, 2009. - Contract 5C C 26012 (86th Street Station: construction of the ancillary facilities and the installation of station finishes and the mechanical, electrical, and plumbing equipment).
-FD (95% submittal) is scheduled to be completed on July 27, 2009.
+CCM and NYCT comments are to be received and incorporated by December 11, 2009. - Contract 5C C 26012 (86th Street Station: construction of the ancillary facilities and the installation of station finishes and the mechanical, electrical, and plumbing equipment).
+FD (95% submittal) wad completed on July 27, 2009.
 CCM and NYCT comments are to be received and incorporated by September 22, 2009. - Contract 6 C 26009 (Systems, Power, Signals and Communications; includes the installation of the low-vibration track, aluminum rail, way-side signals, and all communication components, integration of the communication network with the NEP SCADA system and commissioning the system for revenue service).
-FD is scheduled to be completed on December 31, 2009 and is currently statused at 78.56% complete.
+FD is scheduled to be completed on February 12, 2010.